Tejas2913/tejasrm.github.io/README.md

 It is built using **HTML, CSS, and JavaScript** and hosted on **Vercel**.
 All styling and interactivity are included in the HTML file, with an `images` folder for media assets.

-🚫 **Note:** This portfolio includes only the website showcase; it does not include server-side functionality or databases.

 ## Features
 - 📱 **Responsive Design:** Works seamlessly on desktop, tablet, and mobile devices.